filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 ## Filecoin → Eth-style address

-Most wallets and exchanges currely only support `f1` or `f3` addresses.
+Most wallets and exchanges currently only support `f1` or `f3` addresses.
 The majority of exchanges are still implementing support for `f4` addresses.
-This means that many wallets and exchanges won’t let you directly transfer FIL to an `f4` or Ethereum-style address.
+Many wallets and exchanges won’t let you directly transfer FIL to an `f4` or Ethereum-style address.
 We recommend filing a support issue with the exchange to help accelerate the support of `f4` addresses.
 The process for sending FIL from a Filecoin address to an Ethereum address depends on the kind of wallet you have.

 ### Ledger device